cosmos/cosmos-sdk/depinject/README.md

 sidebar_position: 1
 ---

-# Cosmos SDK Dependency Injection `depinject` Framework
+# Cosmos SDK Dependency Injection Framework (`depinject`)

 ## Overview

 `depinject` is a dependency injection framework for the Cosmos SDK.
-This module together with `core/appconfig` are meant to simplify the definition of a blockchain by replacing most of app.go's boilerplate code with a configuration file (YAML or JSON).
+This module together with `core/appconfig` are meant to simplify the definition of a blockchain by replacing most of `app.go`'s boilerplate code with a configuration file (Go, YAML or JSON).

 ## Usage

-`depinject` includes an expressive and composable [Configuration API](https://pkg.go.dev/github.com/cosmos/cosmos-sdk/depinject#Config).
+`depinject` includes an expressive and composable [configuration API](https://pkg.go.dev/github.com/cosmos/cosmos-sdk/depinject#Config).
 A core configuration is `Provide`, for example this code snippet

 ```go